groups_file_access_can_access

 Returns:

-the page title
+string the page title

 groups_file_access_server_response_heading